 Interest Rates and Terms Comparison

-Traditional Banks: Generally, banks offer lower interest rates compared to alternative lenders.
-This is partly because banks can access funds at lower costs and often engage with less risky ventures.
-However, the more favorable rates come with stringent eligibility criteria and longer loan terms, which might not be ideal for every business.
+Traditional Banks: Generally, banks offer lower interest rates compared to alternative lenders, especially for their existing customers who the bank knows well.
+The banks can offer good terms to their existing customers because banks can access funds at lower costs and often only engage with less risky ventures.
+However, the more favorable rates come with stringent eligibility criteria and loan terms, which might not be ideal for every business or borrower need.

-Alternative Lenders: While often featuring higher interest rates, alternative lenders offer shorter-term loans, which can be advantageous for businesses not willing to commit to long-term debts.
-These lenders cater to niches that banks often overlook, such as small businesses in need of quick cash or those with less-than-perfect credit histories.
+Alternative Lenders: While often featuring higher interest rates, alternative lenders offer loans when a bank has to say No. The alternative lenders can say Yes, and cater to niches that banks often overlook such as small businesses in need of quick cash or those with less-than-perfect credit histories.

 Application Process and Speed of Funding